Editor's Note: This story originally appeared on NewRetirement.

 Instead of trudging on a treadmill, take walks through the park or go for mini-hikes.

 Still doesn’t appeal to you?
-Why not listen to music or — better yet — bring a friend along and talk and laugh as you get the heart rate going.
+Why not listen to music as you walk or — better yet — bring a friend along and talk and laugh as you get the heart rate going.

 Best of all, there is a bonus to the fun!
 Research from Cornell University found that those who think they are having fun while exercising end up eating less than those who are doing it for exercise.